weblicht/curb/components/SynsetSearch/README.md

 ### SynsetSearchForm

-Displays a simple search form for synsets, including a text input, a submit button, and a checkbox for ignoring case.
+Displays a search form for synsets, including a text input, a submit button, and a checkbox for ignoring case.
+Advanced search options, available on a popup display, can also be enabled via the `advancedEnabled` prop.

 The `id` prop is required and must be unique in the application, since it is used to track the state of the form in Redux.